wilsonvolker/comparative-study-bgru-gan-model/model_evaluation_platform/web-app/README.md

 See `.env.example`

 ### Run with docker
-It is packed together with the frontend.
+It is packed together with the backend.
 See `../README.md`

 <hr/>